mdecrevoisier/EVTX-to-MITRE-Attack/README.md

-# EVTX to MITRE Att@ck
+# EVTX to MITRE ATT@CK

 ## Project purpose
-**EVTX to MITRE Att@ck** is a *Security Information Management System* orientated project.
+**EVTX to MITRE ATT@CK** is a *Security Information Management System* orientated project.
 It provides >270 Windows IOCs indicators classified per Tactic and Technique in order to address different security scenarios with your SIEM:
 * Measure your security coverage
 * Enhance your detection capacities
 * Identify security gaps or uncovered threats